-The Center for Digital Education recently reported on the most productive uses of smartphones as classrooms embrace their use and establish necessary ground rules.
-These include:
+From the most menial school-day tasks to the most technologically complex, learning can be augmented with mobile technologies.
+The International Society for Technology in Education (ISTE) reported on productive uses of smartphones as classrooms embrace their use and establish necessary ground rules.

 - Research and learning to evaluate sources

-Connectivity = effective learning
+Connectivity = Effective Learning

 Connectivity also means students are able to interact with teachers and fellow students without the need to be sitting face to face.
 Through classroom response systems, such as Poll Everywhere, teachers can use their devices to engage classrooms full of students in real time.
 They can also stay in contact with students and parents, alerting them of upcoming assignments or other important information through the use of apps like Remind.

-Safety and alert systems
+Safety and Alert Systems